ROSELYN HOUSE SCHOOL

 Once the Designated Safeguarding Leads (or a deputy) has decided what the next steps will be in terms of progressing the report, they should consider again the question of the victim and alleged perpetrator sharing classes and sharing space at School.
 This will inevitably involve complex and difficult professional decisions, including considering their duty to safeguard children and their duty to educate them.
 It is important each report is considered on a case-by-case basis and risk assessments are updated as appropriate.

-Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, the Roselyn House School and The RHISE Centre should take suitable action, if they have not already done so.
+Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, the Roselyn House School should take suitable action, if they have not already done so.
 In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and lead to the view that allowing the perpetrator to remain in the same School would seriously harm the education or welfare of the victim (and potentially other pupils or students).

-In all cases, Roselyn House School and The RHISE Service should record and be able to justify their decision-making.
+In all cases, Roselyn House School should record and be able to justify their decision-making.
 Reports of sexual assault and sexual harassment will, in some cases, not lead to a report to the Police (for a variety of reasons).
 In some cases, rape, assault by penetration, sexual assault or sexual harassment allegations are reported to the Police and the case is not progressed or they are reported to the Police and ultimately result in a not guilty verdict.
 None of this means the offence did not happen or that the victim lied.
 The process will have affected both victim and alleged perpetrator.
 Appropriate support should be provided to both individuals as required and consideration given to sharing classes and potential contact.

 Safeguarding and supporting the alleged perpetrator